Surface Chemistry, Absorption, Adsorption, Application and Uses

 Adsorption (chemistry) and Type of Adsorption

-It is a surface phenomenon the phenomenon of accumulation of a substance on the surface of solid or liquid is called adsorption.
+It is a surface phenomenon the phenomenon of accumulation of a substance on the surface of a solid or liquid is called adsorption.
 The phenomenon of concentration of gas or liquid at a solid surface is called adsorption attainment of equilibrium in adsorption is instantaneous it is an exothermic phenomenon.

 Adsorbent:- The substance on whose surface adsorption occurs is called adsorbent.